pemami4911/awesome-hyperparams/README.md

 ## Contributors

 Please provide citations (e.g., arxiv link, blog post, github repo, etc).
 Any info on the hyperparameter search process taken in the original work (if available) is a bonus.
+Please use scientific "e" notation (10e5 instead of 1000000).

 Example contribution: